anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

 [https://github.com/Palm-Network/nft-contracts/blob/43a404fe35956fb009ad51e5017ad7f3b150261b/contracts/NFT.sol#L71](https://github.com/Palm-Network/nft-contracts/blob/43a404fe35956fb009ad51e5017ad7f3b150261b/contracts/NFT.sol#L71)

 Bridge contracts require minting, burning, and transfer permission.
+They have to implement the Enumerable (Open Zeppelin).

+Contact us on discord to validate your contracts compatibility, they will be tested by our team on the testnet and then set for production.
 ![alt_text](images/image3.png "image_tooltip")

 We recommend the following for the synthetic contract:

 * It should have a `mint` function, and the bridge will expect to be able to set the Token ID when minting.
 * It should have a `burn` function that the bridge will call when sending tokens back to the original side.
 * The bridge ERC-721 handler will need access to call the contract mint and burn functions.
 We recommend using [role-based access controls](https://docs.openzeppelin.com/contracts/3.x/access-control) to avoid granting admin functions to the bridge address.

-## Registering your ERC-721 contracts with the Palm NFT Bridge
+# Registering your ERC-721 contracts with the Palm NFT Bridge

 This page contains example steps as a guideline.
 Steps are valid for the UAT environment.
 Users need to update configuration parameters correctly when performing the steps in PRD.